 “JPKS’ Constant Stranger changed my life,” Justin said toward the end of the set.
 “Go buy his stuff and if you have any money left you can check out our shit.”

 After the show, Justin and Igoe hung out in the green room and rolled around on computer chairs.

 “We did a good job gettin’ drunk before the show,” Justin said.
 Igoe was spinning in her chair.

 Van the Good and I loaded up the van while a few lingering fans threw back shots with Justin and Igoe.
 The fans glowed with excitement as they talked to Justin, laughing hard and loud at his jokes.
 Soon enough the van was packed, the party ended, and the crew carried on.

 For the fans, tonight’s show might be a highlight of their week, their month.
 For this four-person crew, barreling across the country, it’s just another stop.
 Come tomorrow, we’ll be gone for New Orleans by midday, leaving nothing but a plume of dust and a shred of memories in our wake.

-Van the Good drove us back to the hotel where we dropped off our bags and came right back out at the stroke of midnight.
-We stumbled across the parking lot back to the van, singing various songs: “Just a Guten Tag”, “The Boot Scoot Boogie”, “The Gut Tag Boogie”.
+Van the Good drove us back to the hotel where we dropped off our bags and came right back out to the van at the stroke of midnight.
+We stumbled across the parking singing various songs: “Just a Guten Tag”, “The Boot Scoot Boogie”, “The Gut Tag Boogie”.

 “Just chillin’ with your shithead friends, huh?”
 Justin said to me once we got back to the van.